ShangJixin/ShangJixin/README.md

 ------
 Hey, I'm a student from Jilin (Hometown is Heilongjiang) Province, a colleager.

-I'm currently in my third year of college.
+I'm currently in my third year of college and major in computer science and technology.

 Here is my blog : https://shangjixin.com/

 [Jump to My Blog to Read More...](https://shangjixin.com/about.html)

 ## Skills
-My skills are related to WEB.
+My skills are related to WEB development.

 I'm tend to use jQuety, HTML/CSS and PHP.

 Because of the course of school, I can roughly to use C++, C#, Java (Simple Console Application).

 ## Job
 I will try to improve myself...

 Although still a student.
 But I still have a headache about looking for a job.

 <!--